 The solutions we provide to customer vehicle original equipment manufacturers ("OEMs") are equipped with state-of-the-art BMS that we have developed internally.
-Our latest BMS for the commercial vehicle market will completely meet automotive functional safety "ISO 26262" and automotive cybersecurity "ISO 21434" standards.
+Our latest BMS for the commercial vehicle market will meet automotive functional safety "ISO 26262" and automotive cybersecurity "ISO 21434" standards.
 Microvast's BMS 5.0 will also have built-in digital twin technology.

 As the volume of our battery systems sold increases, our installed base grows correspondingly.
-In order to add value during the operational life of our product, we are investing in service personnel and predictive and diagnostic software to better monitor the after-sales needs of our customers so that we can expand and further improve our after-sales product offering to customers.
+To add value throughout our product's operational life, we are investing in service personnel and predictive and diagnostic software, enhancing our after-sales service and expanding our product offerings.

 The market potential for electric commercial vehicles is large because the global transportation sector is the second largest emitter of GHG's, with commercial vehicles accounting for approximately a third of these emissions.
-Currently, the global electric commercial vehicle market is valued at \$43.5 billion and based on data from Allied Market Research is projected to reach \$558.4 billion by 2031, growing at a CAGR of 29.9%.
-This electric commercial vehicle opportunity encompasses all types of vehicle, including buses, light commercial vans, light, medium and heavy-duty trucks, mining equipment, port equipment and specialty vehicles.
+This electric commercial vehicle opportunity encompasses all types of vehicles, including buses, light commercial vans, light, medium and heavy-duty trucks, mining equipment, port equipment and specialty vehicles.
 Microvast technologies are in operation in all these vehicle types.